CDTDigital/ADPQ2/README.md

 #### Natoma’s Response to Key Questions

 1. How long did it take to ship the MVP?
 If it hasn't shipped yet, when will it?

-- The MVP was deployed after the first sprint – three (3) days
+    The MVP was deployed after the first sprint – three (3) days

 2. How long does it take for a production deployment?

-- Natoma Integrated GitHub and the Jenkins GitHub web hook so that GitHub commits kick off Jenkins builds, run tests and updates/deploys of the Docker Hub Images to DockerHub.
+    Natoma Integrated GitHub and the Jenkins GitHub web hook so that GitHub commits kick off Jenkins builds, run tests and updates/deploys of the Docker Hub Images to DockerHub.
 We used Ansible to deploy Dockerhub images to our working and production environments based on the environment specific configurations.
 Once automation was established, production deployment occurred within minutes.

 3. How many days or weeks are in each iteration/sprint?

--Five (5) days.
+    Five (5) days.

 2. Which version control system is being used?

-- Natoma used GitHub to maintain version control using a Team Foundation Server plugin.
+    Natoma used GitHub to maintain version control using a Team Foundation Server plugin.

 3. How are bugs tracked and tickets issued?
 What tool is used?

-- Each user story was entered into GitHub created with acceptance criteria that were then translated into test cases.
+    Each user story was entered into GitHub created with acceptance criteria that were then translated into test cases.
 The Natoma usability tester executed the tests cases within the prototype and tracked defects also within GitHub.
 Defects/bugs identified are created in TFS, triaged, assigned priority and severity, and tracked to completion.
 Test cases were then automated for continued reuse with follow on sprints.

 4. How is the feature backlog managed?
 What tool is used?

-- Features are written as user stories, which are entered into Pivotal Tracker as User Stories.
+    Features are written as user stories, which are entered into Pivotal Tracker as User Stories.
 During Backlog Grooming the Product Owner prioritized the stories, and during Sprint Planning, the team moved the User Stories that were committed to into the Sprint Backlog and kept the remaining in the Product Backlog or Icebox.

 5. How often do you review and reprioritize the feature and bug backlog?

-- At the end of each Sprint.
+    At the end of each Sprint.
 Prototype development used five (5) day sprints.

 6. How do you collect user feedback during development?
 How is that feedback used to improve the service?

-- In addition to scheduling reviews with subject matter experts that approximate users, the prototype was made continuously available to the entire Natoma team who were instructed to utilize all features of the system to evaluate quality and completeness based on the MVP.
+    In addition to scheduling reviews with subject matter experts that approximate users, the prototype was made continuously available to the entire Natoma team who were instructed to utilize all features of the system to evaluate quality and completeness based on the MVP.
 The team then provided suggestions for improvement in the form of new user stories that were either incorporated into the backlog for the following sprint or added to the icebox for future consideration.

 7. At each stage of usability testing, which gaps were identified in addressing user needs?

-- Two gaps were identified.
+    Two gaps were identified.
 1) Provide a mechanism for forgotten passwords.
 2) Create a mechanism to use existing external data for existing notifications.
 The Project Director determined that these two gaps could be developed as future enhancements to the product since they are not necessary for MVP.
 The user stories were added to the Icebox.

 ### PLAY 5 STRUCTURE BUDGETS AND CONTRACTS TO SUPPORT DELIVERY
 To improve our chances of success when contracting out development work, we need to work with experienced budgeting and contracting officers.
 In cases where we use third parties to help build a service, a well-defined contract can facilitate good development practices like conducting a research and prototyping phase, refining product requirements as the service is built, evaluating open source alternatives, ensuring frequent delivery milestones, and allowing the flexibility to purchase cloud computing resources.